shilgam/tg-reposter/_CONTEXT.md

 * Re‑state assumptions in code comments so future maintainers see them without opening this doc.
 * Prefer small, reviewable pull requests and incremental PR descriptions.
 * If uncertain, ask the user for clarification instead of guessing.

+**Folder Purpose:**
+- `./data/` — Stores all persistent user-facing input/output files.
+These files are never deleted automatically and persist between runs for user reference.
+- `./tests/data/` — Used exclusively for unit/integration tests.
+This folder mimics the structure of `./data/` but is ephemeral and may be deleted after each test run.
+It ensures test artifacts never interfere with user data.